makovalab-psu/nonBKinetics/README.md

 10. IPD data now ready for IWT.
 ReDo step 7, 8 and 9 with 52XDepth for IWT on Depth.

-##Run IWT
+##Run IWT.

-1. Loading data in R in IWTomics format and creating subsamples for test:
+1. Loading data in R in IWTomics format and creating subsamples for test (see detailed comments inside R script):

 	`load_IPD_data.r`

-2. Perform IWTomics test and plot results:
+2. Perform IWTomics test and plot results (see detailed comments inside R script):

 	`IWT_IPD.r`

-3. IPD analysis and IWT test for motifs with different length:
+3. IPD analysis and IWT test for motifs with different length (see detailed comments inside R script):

 	`feature_length_IPD.r`